Roy Fisher: Life

 In 1948 he went to Birmingham University to read English.
-After graduating and qualifying as a teacher, he taught from 1953 at the grammar school in Newton Abbott, Devon, as part of a team engaged in a radical revision of English teaching methods.
+After graduating and qualifying as a teacher, he taught from 1953 at the grammar school in Newton Abbot, Devon, as part of a team engaged in a radical revision of English teaching methods.
 In the same year Fisher married artist Barbara Venables; they were to have two children.
 His son Ben was Head of French at University of Bangor, and creator of one of the world's most popular narrow-gauge railway websites; his daughter Sukey is a screenwriter.

 Returning to Birmingham in 1957, where he again worked as a jazz musician and began encountering, often late at night, the material that would prompt new poetry and prose, Fisher worked as a specialist Drama teacher in a primary school, moving to Dudley College of Education in 1958.
-In 1963 he was appointed to Bordesley College of Education in Birmingham as Principal Lecturer and Head of Department of English and Drama.
-In 1971 Fisher moved to Keele University where he taught in the Department of American Studies until 1982.
+In 1963, he was appointed to Bordesley College of Education in Birmingham as Principal Lecturer and Head of Department of English and Drama.
+In 1971, Fisher moved to Keele University where he taught in the Department of American Studies until 1982.
 After leaving Keele he continued to work as a writer and jazz musician, a second career he had sustained since the late 1950s playing with a number of his childhood heroes including Bud Freeman and Wild Bill Davison when they were touring Britain.

 Fisher moved to Upper Hulme, Staffordshire Moorlands in 1982, and to Earl Sterndale in Derbyshire in 1986.
-In 1985 he was divorced from Barbara Venables Fisher, who died in 2007.
-In 1987 he married the playwright Joyce Holliday and outlived her by fifteen years.
+In 1985, he was divorced from Barbara Venables Fisher, who died in 2007.
+His later life was characterised by bouts of depression and self-doubt, in spite of his increasing reputation and literary impact.
+In 1987, he married the playwright Joyce Holliday and outlived her by fifteen years.
 He died at home on 21 March 2017, aged 86.